 Realistically, those catchy headlines are designed to sell you a product about blogging.
-They are trying to explain how you too can become a multi gazillionaire overnight, if you would just buy this course or that course.
-Now, I haven’t taken any of the courses, and I’m sure some are super duper helpful, but please keep in mind that your mileage may vary.
+They are trying to explain how you too can become a multi gazillionaire overnight if you would just buy this course or that course.
+Now, I haven’t taken any of the classes, and I’m sure some are super duper helpful, but please note that your mileage may vary.
 You may have more success than the person selling the course, but you may have less success.
-There are no guarantees, except that the person selling the course will make money off of you (again, not necessarily a bad thing).
+There are no guarantees, except that the person selling the course will make money off you (again, not necessarily a bad thing).

 They Make Money in Other Ways

-One other odd thing that I noticed about some of these posts is that they often include freelance income, without any explanation of what that means.
-It’s one thing if they got the freelance opportunity through the blog, but if they are doing work off of Fiver or Upwork and crediting that income to blogging it’s a bit shady.
-The post would be more aptly titled “How I made 15 million dollars working from Home” (and I’ve seen those posts too, which are great because they are less misleading!).
-If you want to see an awesome income report that tells you exactly how a blog made money, check out A Mastermind Within.
-Every month Erik posts an income report, and it’s very well laid out and very transparent.
-That’s what I love to see in blog income reports.
+One other odd thing that I noticed about some of these posts is that they often include freelance income without explaining what that means.
+It’s one thing if they got the freelance opportunity through the blog, but if they are doing work off of Fiver or Upwork and crediting that income to blogging, it’s a bit shady.
+The post would be more aptly titled “How I made 15 million dollars working from home” (I’ve seen those posts too, which are great because they are less misleading!).

 Ok, so maybe this post has been a bit ranty.
 But there’s a point, I promise!
-The point is that you shouldn’t feel discouraged if you aren’t a multi-millionaire after your first month or year blogging.
+You shouldn’t feel discouraged if you aren’t a multi-millionaire after your first month or year of blogging.
 Blogging is a long-haul game.
 It takes a long time for the search engines to trust your website, and it takes a long time to build a following.
 That’s all ok!

 My other point is to give would-be bloggers a little perspective.
-It’s easy to get swept up in the “get rich quick” dream that some of these posts about making so much money in your first year blogging are trying to sell.
-Blogging is not a way to fast cash, it’s a labor of love.
-I love to write, share information, and connect with people; so, I blog.
-Yeah, I do hope to a make real money from it one day, and yeah, I have a bunch of affiliate links to support that cause.
+It’s easy to get swept up in the “get rich quick” dream that some of these posts about making so much money in your first year of blogging are trying to sell.
+Blogging is not a way to fast cash.
+It’s a labor of love.
+I love to write, share information and connect with people, so I blog.
+Yeah, I hope to make real money from it one day, and yeah, I have a bunch of affiliate links to support that cause.
 But I know that I’m nowhere near making tens of thousands of dollars a month from it, and that’s ok!
 If you love to write, give it a try!
-You can start your own website with Bluehost for as little as 6 bucks a month! (see what I did there?)
+You can start your own website with Bluehost for as little as six bucks a month! (see what I did there?)

 What Do You Think?

-Did you make as much money as I did in your first year blogging?
+Did you make as much money as I did in your first year of blogging?
 How did you do it?
-For those of you that did invest in a course, do you feel like it was worthwhile?
+Do you feel like it was worthwhile for those of you who invested in a course?
 I’d love to hear your stories!